stalker14-project/stalker-14/Content.Shared/_Stalker/AI/AI_System_Documentation.md

 3.  `AINPCSystem.OnEntitySpoke` receives the event.
 4. It identifies the speaker (player) and nearby AI NPCs within range.
 5. It filters out the NPC reacting to itself or non-player entities.
-6. For each relevant NPC, it retrieves/updates the internal conversation history, adding the player's message (with name and UserId).
+6. For each relevant NPC, it retrieves/updates the internal conversation history *specific to that player* (using the player's CKey), adding the player's message (with name and CKey).
+History is trimmed if it exceeds `MaxHistoryPerPlayer`.
-7. It gathers the NPC's `BasePrompt`, the current `history`, the player's `userMessage`, and the JSON descriptions of available tools.
+7. It gathers the NPC's `BasePrompt`, the player's specific `history`, and the JSON descriptions of available tools.
-8. It calls `AIManager.GetActionAsync` in a background task, passing this data.
+8. It calls `AIManager.GetActionAsync` in a background task, passing this data (history only, no separate user message needed).
-9.  `AIManager` constructs the JSON payload for the OpenRouter API (using OpenAI format).
+9.  `AIManager` constructs the JSON payload for the OpenRouter API (using OpenAI format), including only the messages from the specific player's history.
 10. `AIManager` sends the request via `HttpClient` and awaits the response.
-11. `AIManager` parses the response, determining if it's text or a tool call, and creates an `AIResponse` record.
+11. `AIManager` parses the response, determining if it's text or tool calls, and creates an `AIResponse` record.
-12. The background task queues a `ProcessAIResponseEvent` containing the `AIResponse` back to the main game thread, targeting the specific NPC.
+12. The background task queues a `ProcessAIResponseEvent` containing the `AIResponse` and the original player's `CKey` back to the main game thread, targeting the specific NPC.
 13. `AINPCSystem.HandleAIResponse` receives the event on the main thread.
-14. If the `AIResponse` contains text, `AINPCSystem` calls `TryChat` to make the NPC speak, and updates the history with the assistant's message.
+14. If the `AIResponse` contains text, `AINPCSystem` calls `TryChat` to make the NPC speak, trims the specific player's history, and updates that player's history with the assistant's message.
-15. If the `AIResponse` contains one or more tool call requests, `AINPCSystem` calls `ExecuteToolCall` for each. `ExecuteToolCall` first checks for an `npcResponse` argument and makes the NPC speak that message immediately.
-Then, it parses the remaining arguments and invokes the appropriate local method (`TryOfferQuest`, `TryGiveItem`, `TryTakeItem`, etc.).
-The result of the tool execution is logged, and both the assistant's tool call attempt and the tool's result message are added to the history.
+15. If the `AIResponse` contains one or more tool call requests, `AINPCSystem` adds the assistant's tool call decision to the player's history.
+It then calls `ExecuteToolCall` for each request. `ExecuteToolCall` handles the optional `npcResponse` for immediate speech, executes the tool's logic, trims the specific player's history, and adds the tool's result message to that player's history.

 ## 4. Configuration